Pattern Matching

 Destructuring in Function Params

-Function parameters support the same destructuring patterns as let.
-This is especially nice when a function expects structured data, because the signature itself documents what shape the input should have.
+Function parameters accept the same destructuring patterns as let.
+This pays off when a function expects structured data, since the signature itself spells out the shape of the input.

 [fn area [[Circle r]]